Amelia High School: Clubs and activities

 Amelia High School had a variety of clubs for its students to join.
 Among some of the most popular clubs were: Key Club, Business Professionals of America, student council, school newspaper and yearbook, choir, band, Gay Straight Transgender Alliance, and drama.
 Amelia High School also had varsity and junior varsity sports.
 Amelia's sports teams, known as the Barons, participated in the Fort Ancient Valley Conference from 1999 to 2010, when the school became a member of the Southern Buckeye Athletic/Academic Conference.
+Amelia won their only OHSAA team state championship in Baseball in 1950.